Warrobot10/Warrobot10/README.md

 # Welcome!

 Hey there!
 I see that you've stumbled across my github profile!
-I'm have contributed to many repositorys, most notably monkeytype, and serika for obsidian.
+I have contributed to many repositorys, most notably monkeytype, and serika for obsidian.

 # Cool stats.